 The Law as a Tool (In Swedish: Med lagen som verktyg) is a both the name of an ILI project and a Swedish organization spreading awareness and legal expertise on discrimination due to disability and defending the rights of people with disabilities.

 The Law as a Tool (In Swedish: Med lagen som verktyg) is a Swedish organization with the purpose to defend and advance human rights for people with disabilities and counter the discrimination of the same group in Sweden.

-If you want to become a member or make a donation, please use the contact information on the website.
-We do not have the resources to translate our webpage to English, but we strongly encourage non-Swedish speaking citizens of or visitors to Sweden to contact us.
-The language you use, nor your citizenship matters if you are discriminated against in Sweden.
+You find more information at the website of the organisation.
+We do not have the resources to translate our webpage to English, but we strongly encourage non-Swedish speaking citizens of or visitors to Sweden to contact us if you are discriminated against in Sweden.

-The project The Law as a Tool for Social Change is owned by Independent Living Institute runs from 2016 to 2019 with support from the Swedish Inheritage Fund.
-It has the aim to raise the awareness of the targets of discrimination as the possibilities and pitfalls concerning cases.
-It will also provide more general assistance to attorneys taking on disability discrimination cases and offer education and support.
+The project The Law as a Tool for Social Change is owned by Independent Living Institute and runs March 2016-February 2019 with support from the Swedish Inheritage Fund.
+It aims to raise awareness of discrimination due to disability and the possibilities and pitfalls concerning cases.
+It provides general assistance to attorneys taking on disability discrimination cases and offer education and support.